braedynl/CSE231-020-SS20/Emails/WEEK9-2.md

 Sent: Fri 3/13/2020 12:42 AM

-\**This email has been slightly edited due to a previously written mistake.*
+\**This email has been slightly edited due to previous misinformation*

 __________________________________________